 One of the most exciting things about Experian Boost is that it's a free tool designed to help those consumers who struggle most with building credit.
 According to Experian research, 75% of consumers with FICO® Scores below 680 saw an improvement in their credit scores with Experian Boost.
 And 10% of consumers who previously had a "thin file" (not enough credit history) became scoreable after taking advantage of Experian Boost.

 What's more, the risk predictiveness of "boosted" credit scores—that is, its ability to allow lenders to accurately assess risk—remained the same.

-Experian Boost will be available in early 2019, but you can visit experian.com/boost now to register for early access.
+Visit experian.com/boost now to register.
 You will need to sign up for a free Experian membership (no credit card required), and you will receive a free credit report and FICO® Score immediately.
-Once Experian Boost is available, you'll be one of the first to access this product and experience a new way to instantly improve your credit scores.

 To find out more about Experian Boost, please visit experian.com/boost.